 First and foremost, we believe in the need to repeat a message as long as it is still relevant.
 Cyber crimes are still on the rise and their consequences are ever growing in severity.

 It is, however, pointless to be worried.
 Instead, you can spend time learning about the current state of cybersecurity to start working on your website security and avoid becoming a victim.
-Start with this infographic on the biggest cyberattacks in the world, the consequences of website downtime, or the infographic below on the most significant cybersecurity statistics of 2018.
+Start with this infographic on the biggest cyberattacks in the world

 In the meantime, our team of white-hat hackers from CyStack and the global security community will continue to improve and create new solutions for you to protect your business or personal websites from cyberattacks.